Nishchal30/Data_Science_Material/Supervised Machine Learning/Performance Metrics/Classification_performance_Metrics.md

 Recall  = TP / (TP + FN)

-**Out of all the predicted values how many are correctly predicted**
+**Recall tells us how many of the actual positive cases we were able to predict correctly with our model.**

 **Whenever we have to reduce FN then we can use Recall**